derricw/siggo/README.md

 * optional colors for each contact and their messages, like the electron app has
 * groups support
 * use dbus to send instead of signal-cli, to avoid having to spin up the JVM (might also fix the read receipt issue)
+* there is still some data that i'm dropping on the floor